 National position

-The minister of foreign affairs of Malta, Evarist Bartolo, said in 2021 that the TPNW has “strengthened the global norm against the worst weapons of mass destruction”, and it is “our duty to promote the benefits of such treaty, help fight misconceptions about it, and ensure that its obligations are adhered to”.
+In 2021, the then-minister of foreign affairs of Malta, Evarist Bartolo, said that the TPNW had “strengthened the global norm against the worst weapons of mass destruction”, and it is “our duty to promote the benefits of such treaty, help fight misconceptions about it, and ensure that its obligations are adhered to”.

 Addressing the UN General Assembly, Bartolo urged all states “to accede to this important treaty, which would send a strong political signal against the production, stockpiling, and use of nuclear weapons”.
 It could also “create the necessary momentum to embark on serious disarmament talks, which have been stalled for too long”, he said.

-In 2022, Malta said that it felt encouraged by the TPNW’s recent entry into force.
-“We strongly believe in the benefits of this humanitarian-led initiative – which complements the [Non-Proliferation Treaty],” it said.
+In 2022, Malta said that it felt encouraged by the TPNW’s entry into force.
+“We strongly believe in the benefits of this humanitarian-led initiative – which complements the [Non-Proliferation Treaty of 1968],” it said.
 “The TPNW strengthens the global norm against these weapons and fills a legal gap as the first outright prohibition on nuclear weapons.”

 Implementation